massaroni/grunt-atomify/README.md

 This fork supports multiple targets in your Gruntfile.

 For example, you can have two different atomify configurations for release and debug builds.
-In this example, we're minifying the release artifact, and leaving the debug artifact inflated, for readability.
+In this example, we're minifying the release artifact, and leaving the debug artifact inflated, and we're starting a livereload server in debug mode, for interactive development.
 This also shows that you can use grunt string replacement, which is a popular thing in yeoman generators.

 ```javascript